phillipclapham/neuroweaver/README.md

 ---

 ### **Rule 5: Living Your Life in the Flow—Ride the Rhythm**

+>⚡ **Rule**: "Synchronize the previous four elements into a coherent symphony—when Play<->Rest powers your engine, Beliefs tune your perception, Mental Models map your territory, and Trust guides your navigation, Flow emerges not as a fleeting state but as your default operating system."

 Ever felt life hum—mind buzzing with effortless clarity, health thriving, abundance flowing, purpose pulling you along—not as a fleeting high, but a steady, vibrant rhythm?
 That's Rule 5: Living Your Life in the Flow—your lab's sweet spot.
 It's Play<->Rest, Belief, Mental Models, and Trust syncing up to weave a flow state through your days, no forcing needed.